Return to the BUILD

 Materials: Everything non-electrical in this stage is plastic.

 Carefully remove two (2) Escape Pod Covers, eighteen (18) Clear Windows, and seventeen (17) Dark Windows from their sprues and fit them to the back of Deck Panel U3-12, as shown.

 In my Stage 20, the Escape Pod Covers were in their own little bag and not on a sprue.
 When removing parts from sprues, I recommend using sprue cutters or sharp hobby knife here to have as clean a cut as possible.
 These windows are not secured yet, so be careful handling this panel so they don’t go flying everywhere.

 It is also worth mentioning here that I sanded all of these windows down already.
 See The Windows page for more details:

-And, as I have done before, I used pieces of black electrical tape here to seal off the Escape Pod Covers and Dark Windows and reduce light leak.
+And, as I have done before, I used pieces of black electrical tape behind the Escape Pod Covers and Dark Windows to reduce light leak.
 I also colored one of the Clear Windows with my Turquoise Brush Sharpie just to add some color variety: